-Leo Varadkar and Emmanuel Macron at an election rally in Paris.
+Fine Gael TD Leo Varadkar met the French presidential candidate Emmanuel Macron at an election rally in Paris at the weekend.

 The Minister for Social Protection attended the rally in a personal capacity.
 It was held a week before polling, was attended by thousands of people.